css-materials/course-site/content/syllabus/lecture9-conditional-statements/index.md

 <!-- NOTES FALL 2024
-I split the original lecture (one) into two: one is this on conditional statements which needs more work; the other is on loops for which there is already enough material.
+I split the original lecture (one) into two:
+* one is this on conditional statements which needs more work

-TO DO: Remember to create the new slides for one of these + spit and fix the in-class materials for each lecture

-Follow these notes from control structures slides

-IDEA for next time: split this into two

-lecture 1: review data structure / base R + conditional statements (and add more in-class practice and how to do conditional statements with a dataframe, use penguins_clean!)

-lecture 2: loops slides and demo + loop exercises + maps/across + while loops.
-When you teach for loops add the break and continue statements (currently not in slides!)

-NB: in the demo for loop add data structure, e.g. show how to access columns of a df and their elements with the double and single square brakes
+* the other is on loops for which there is already enough material, but add (1) break and continue statements (currently not in slides) and (2) in the demo for loop add data structure, e.g. show how to access columns of a df and their elements with the double and single square brakes
 -->

 ## Overview